janet-dev/ci-milestone-project-3/README.md

 ---

-## Gitpod Reminders

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

----

 ## Credits

 A huge thank you to the following people and organisations, because without you, the website would not have been produced in it's present form.